 B) The ability to appreciate and understand literary works (3) is largely a question of aptitude and interest, but it is expected that literature students should have no problems in this.
 For EL students who are not doing literature, some academic background in literature, whether it be at university or even at O-level may be useful; you can also help yourself by being more careful in your reading of the literary works or extracts given.

 C) In relation to 4), level 3000 English Language students doing the Literary Stylistics module should already have a good knowledge of linguistics in general.
 In taking the Literary Stylistics module as a minor option, English Literature students or students majoring in other subjects should have some background in the linguistics of English.
-Some linguistic glossaries or dictionaries on the Web that you may find useful are: Mark H. Nodine's Glossary of Grammatical Terms, Lexicon of Linguistics from Utrecht University, and glossaries of linguistic terms by Peter Coxhead and by Eugene Loos and others from the Summer Institute of Linguistics.
+Some linguistic glossaries or dictionaries on the Web that you may find useful are: Lexicon of Linguistics from Utrecht University, and glossaries of linguistic terms by Peter Coxhead and the Summer Institute of Linguistics' Glossary of Linguistic Terms.
 (Do note however, that some of the terms in the glossaries or dictionaries may be defined differently, but if you are serious about linguistics, and want to further your studies in it, you should be aware of how the terms are defined by various linguists).

 D) As for applications of linguistics in the analysis of literature, the four books mentioned above are recommended: i.e. Geoffrey N. Leech's A Linguistic Guide to English Poetry, Geoffrey Leech and Michael Short's Style in Fiction, Michael Cummings & Robert Simmon's The Language of Literature, and Ruqaiya Hasan's Linguistics, Language and Verbal Art.